Pradnya1208/House-prices-prediction/README.md

 ```

 ### Optimizations

-For Hyperparameter Tuning we've used GridSearchSCv.
+For Hyperparameter Tuning we've used GridSearchCv.

 ### Lessons Learned